-Overall gross margin was 27.5% for fiscal 2017 compared to 28.3% in fiscal 2016.
-Gross margin was lower due primarily to continued pharmacy reimbursement rate pressures that we could not offset through generic purchasing efficiencies, partially offset by a LIFO credit as compared to a LIFO charge in the prior year.
-We expect lower reimbursement rates to continue to have a negative impact on our gross margin.
+Overall gross margin was 27.6% for fiscal 2018 compared to 27.9% in fiscal 2017.
+Gross margin was lower due primarily to continued pharmacy reimbursement rate pressures that we could not offset through generic purchasing efficiencies, partially offset by a higher LIFO credit as compared to the prior year.